MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_multiple_fence_wait_flags.md

 ### -field D3D12_MULTIPLE_FENCE_WAIT_FLAG_NONE

-Indicates that none of the fences need to be waited on.
+No flags are being passed.
+This means to use the default behavior, which is to wait for all fences before signaling the event.

 ### -field D3D12_MULTIPLE_FENCE_WAIT_FLAG_ANY

-Indicates that any one of the fences need to be waited on.
+Modifies behavior to indicate that the event should be signaled after any one of the fence values has been reached by its corresponding fence.

 ### -field D3D12_MULTIPLE_FENCE_WAIT_FLAG_ALL

-Indicates that all the fences need to be waited on.
+An alias for **D3D12_MULTIPLE_FENCE_WAIT_FLAG_NONE**, meaning to use the default behavior and wait for all fences.

 ## -remarks